vippsas/vipps-solutions/invoice-through-epayments/README.md

 ## Payment request sent directly to app

-When the merchant has the customer's phone number and their approval to send a payment request through Vipps, they can send payment requests for invoices directly.
+If you have the customer's phone number and their consent to send payment requests through Vipps, you can send payment requests for invoices directly.

 Please note:

 * The invoices should a link to a web view where the customer can get more details about the charges.
-* The invoices must be hosted by the merchant.
+* The invoices must be hosted by you, the merchant.

 1. Make a [create payment](https://developer.vippsmobilepay.com/api/epayment#tag/CreatePayments) request.